Page Tree

 1. Visual vs. Logical Hierarchy

-The Optimizely page tree typically reflects the visual navigation structure of the website through the parent-child relationships of pages.
-However, sophisticated implementations often require a separation between what is navigable and what is structural.
+The Optimizely page tree typically reflects the visual navigation structure of the website through parent-child relationships.
+However, sophisticated implementations often require a separation between what is navigable and what is purely structural.

 Container Pages

-Container pages are utilized to house logically related content that should not be directly accessible via a URL.
-These are defined as page types without an associated rendering template.
+Container pages house logically related content that should not be directly accessible via a URL.
+They are defined as page types without an associated rendering template.

-- Purpose: Holding global settings, reusable snippets, or archived content.
+- Purpose: Holding global settings, reusable snippets, or archived content that editors need to manage but visitors should never directly access.

-- Editorial UX: Container pages are visually distinguished in the CMS edit view (usually with a custom icon or greyed-out text) to indicate to editors that they are non-navigable.
+- Editorial UX: Container pages are visually distinguished in the CMS edit view - typically with a custom icon or greyed-out text - to indicate to editors that they are non-navigable.

-- Technical Mechanism: Because they lack a template, the routing engine will not resolve a URL directly to these nodes, and they won't appear in standard navigation loops unless explicitly queried.
+- Technical Mechanism: Because they lack a template, the routing engine will not resolve a URL directly to these nodes.
+They will not appear in standard navigation loops unless explicitly queried.

 2. Multi-site Architecture and Site Definitions

 Optimizely CMS 12 PaaS supports multi-site configurations within a single instance.
-Success in this environment depends on a clear root-level architecture.
+Success in this environment depends on a clear root-level architecture established before content is created.

 Site Definition Requirements